Project Manager, Core Renewal

 Knowledge of (defined as a learned body of information that is required for and applied in the performance of job tasks)

-• Applicable federal, state, and local laws, rules, regulations, and funding governing the design and construction of capital projects for a public transit agency
+• Applicable local, state, and federal laws, rules, and regulations governing transportation policies, funding, and planning for a public agency

-• Theories, principles, and practices of project planning, budgeting, and cost estimating
+• Theories, principles, and practices of project and program management, transportation and land use planning, and regulations, contracts, and funding

 • Modern management theory